U.S. tax requirements for YouTube earnings

 Submitting tax info to Google

 All monetizing creators on YouTube, regardless of their location in the world, are required to provide tax info.
+Creators are also required to re-submit their tax info every few years, or if their circumstances change enough that it impacts the validity of the form.
 Please submit your tax info as soon as possible.
-If tax info isn’t provided, Google may be required to deduct up to 24% of your total earnings worldwide.
+If tax info isn’t provided by Dec.
+10th, Google may be required to deduct up to 24% of your total earnings worldwide.

 You can follow the instructions below to submit your U.S. tax info to Google.
-Note that you may be asked to re-submit tax info every three years, and that only Latin characters may be used when submitting tax forms (due to requirements by the IRS); learn more here
+Keep in mind that even if your circumstances don’t change enough to impact the validity of the form, you will be asked to re-submit tax info every three years.
+Note that only Latin characters may be used when submitting tax forms (due to requirements by the IRS); learn more here.

 2. Click Payments and then Payments info.